ethlo/dachs/README.md

 # Dachs - Data Change Snitch

+### Goal

+To have a unified API for multiple datasources to listen for core data changes that is stable, efficient and non-obtrusive.

 ### Rationale

 In almost all back-end systems there is the need to notify or update additional data whenever core data changes.
 It can be sending a notification event, invalidating a cache entry or logging the change to an audit log to mention a few.

 For example Spring has already support for events, and from [Spring 4.2](https://spring.io/blog/2015/02/11/better-application-events-in-spring-framework-4-2#transaction-bound-events) it also has support for send-at-end-of-transaction-events.
 Further Spring JPA supports [auditing](http://docs.spring.io/spring-data/jpa/docs/1.5.0.RELEASE/reference/html/jpa.repositories.html#jpa.auditing), however it does not support fetching the actual data, just who changed it and when.
 There is no recollection of what was changed.

-*The goal of this project is to have a unified API for multiple datasources to listen for core data changes.*

 ### Status
 [![Build Status](https://travis-ci.org/ethlo/dachs.png?branch=master)](https://travis-ci.org/ethlo/dachs)